Trusted WordPress tutorials, when you need them most.

 Why Create a Multilingual WordPress Site Using WPML?

-Most popular WordPress themes and plugins are also translation ready which makes it easy for anyone in the world to start a WordPress site in their language.
+These factors make it easy for anyone to start a WordPress site in their own language.

-However, by default WordPress can support only one language at a time.
-What if you wanted to use multiple languages on a site to attract a much wider audience?
+However, by default, WordPress can support only one language at a time.
+So, what if you wanted to use multiple languages on a site to attract a much wider audience?

-Governments, international businesses, online stores, and educational institutes often need to offer their website in multiple languages.
-While machine translations like Google Translate are an option, it’s often not acceptable for most professional organizations.
+Governments, international businesses, online stores, and educational institutes often need to offer their websites in multiple languages.
+While machine translations like Google Translate can be tempting, they are often not good enough for professional use.

-One way to offer multiple language options is to install WordPress in subdomains for each language.
-This is a lot of hassle, as you will have to manage updates, and backup all those installations.
+Another option is to install WordPress in subdomains for each language.
+However, this is a lot of hassle, as you will have to manage updates and backup all those installations.

-WPML (WordPress Multilingual Plugin) solves this problem by allowing your website to become multilingual.
-You can use the same WordPress installation to create content in many different languages.
+WPML (WordPress Multilingual Plugin) solves this problem by allowing your website to use the same WordPress installation to create content in many different languages.

-It offers an easy-to-use interface for managing translations.
-It also adds language switching options for your users.
+This plugin offers an easy-to-use interface for managing translations.
+They also add language-switching options for your users.

 Creating a Multilingual WordPress Site with WPML

 The first thing you need to do is install and activate the WPML (WordPress Multi-language) plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+If you need help, you can see our step-by-step guide on how to install a WordPress plugin.

 WPML website

 Note: WPML is a paid plugin, but it’s by far the most comprehensive option.
-There is a reason why over a million websites use WPML for creating a multilingual WordPress site.
+There is a reason why over 1 million websites use WPML for creating multilingual WordPress sites.

 WPML setup wizard

 WPML will automatically detect your WordPress site’s language.
-You can change it here now if you want.
+But you can change it here now if you want.

-Below that, you need to select other languages that you want to use on your website.
+Below that, you can select other languages you want to use on your website.
 You can always add more languages later if needed.

-After that, click on the Continue button for the next step.
+After that, let’s click the ‘Continue’ button for the next step.

-You’ll now be asked to choose the URL format for different languages.
+You’ll then choose the URL format for different languages.

 Choose URL format